-For the first time in 19 years I went to a minor league baseball game in Hoover, Ala., and saw the Birmingham Barons host the Montgomery Biscuits in Southern League action.
-My first visit to the stadium now known as Regions Park came in August 1993 with my dad, and sadly I don’t recall that visit to the park.
-Except for some souvenirs I have little recollection about that game.
+For the first time in 19 years I went to a minor league baseball game in Hoover, Ala., and saw the Birmingham Barons host the Montgomery Biscuits.
+My first visit to the stadium now known as Regions Park came in August 1993 with my dad, and sadly I don’t recall many details from that visit to the park.
+Except for some souvenirs I have little recollection about the game.
 However, I made sure to document my most recent visit to the stadium previously known as Hoover Metropolitan Stadium.

-I got great seats on the day of the game (Section AA, Row 3) an hour before first pitch.
+I got great seats on the day of the game right behind home plate an hour before first pitch.
 I don’t know if sales are slow because it is the last season the Barons will play at Regions Park or a reflection about the team’s overall attendance trend.
 Regardless, I had great seats on a humid night.

-The in-game entertainment was nothing special, but the postgame fireworks show compensated for any shortcomings of the in-game crew.
-The entertainment was not bad, but nothing stood out about the promotions or contests.
-It was also difficult to hear the public address announcer, so my friend was not clear on the name of the female mascot.
+The in-game entertainment was nothing special, but the postgame fireworks show compensated for any shortcomings.
+The entertainment was not bad, but nothing stood out about the between-inning contests.
+It was also difficult to hear the public address announcer.
 The mascot names were cute, but Babe Ruff and Lillie Mays could have contributed more to the entertainment experience.

 The fireworks were a great finish to the game.

 Granted it is difficult to leave a ballpark unhappy after watching a fireworks display.

 Final: Montgomery 5, Birmingham 1